4d/4D-NetKit/README.md

 ## Overview

-4D NetKit is a built-in 4D component that allows you to interact with third-party web services and their APIs, such as [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview).
+4D NetKit is a built-in 4D component that allows you to interact with third-party web services and their APIs, such as [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview) or [Google REST API](https://developers.google.com/gmail/api/reference/rest/v1/users.messages).

 ## Table of contents